LUMC/galaxy-launcher/docs/known_issues.md

 ## SSH connections fail during playbook.
 In older versions of galaxy-docker-ansible `ansible_connection=ssh` was included in the host file as an example variable.
 Removing this variable should fix the issue.
 (Ansible's default is `ansible_connection=smart`)

+## Galaxy does not automatically restart when the VM restarts
+The VM needs to be restarted at least once before this works.
+Simply restart the VM again and the galaxy docker container should be launched.